memckenna/BeachBnB-Airbnb-Clone/README.md

 # BeachBnB-Airbnb-Clone

+BeachBnb is an AirBnB clone inspired by beach vacation rentals.

+The technologies used for the front and backend are:
+* React
+* Redux
+* JavaScript
+* Express
+* Sequelize
+* PostgreSQL
+* HTML5
+* CSS
+* JSON API
+* Git

 In the BeachBnb clone you will connect a backend application to use thunk actions and a frontend application.